 4. Enjoy Numerous Nightspots

-Rivalling the biggest cities in Europe, Istanbul’s nightlife guarantees you an unforgettable evening of partying.
+Rivaling the biggest cities in Europe, Istanbul’s nightlife guarantees you an unforgettable evening of partying.
 Whether you prefer laidback bars or three-tier mega-clubs, there is something to suit all.
 The hedonistic district of Beyoğlu is the best choice with the largest concentration of late-night locations.
 Rock venues sit alongside reggae clubs and glitzy rooftop bars.
-Some even feature world class DJs, and many stay open until the early hours.
+Some even feature world-class DJs, and many stay open until the early hours.

 5. Sample Fantastic Food